Trac-Systems/trac-contract-example/README.md

 But you may create an identity wallet to sign off transactions for web3 apps.
 We recommend to use the library ["micro-key-producer/slip10.js"](https://www.npmjs.com/package/micro-key-producer) package for this (using ed25519 keys).

+You can find all built-in api functions in trac-peer/src/api.js Custom api functions (per-app) can be found in /contract/protocol.js and vary be the different app projects.

 ```js
 peer_opts.api_tx_exposed = true;
 peer_opts.api_msg_exposed = true;